pcubillos/mc3/docs/api.rst

     indparams: tuple
         Additional arguments required by func (if required).
     pstep: 1D ndarray
-        Parameters' jump scale (same size as params).
+        Parameters fitting behavior.
-        If the pstep is positive, the parameter is free for fitting.
+        If pstep is positive, the parameter is free for fitting.
-        If the pstep is 0, keep the parameter value fixed.
+        If pstep is zero, keep the parameter value fixed.
-        If the pstep is a negative integer, copy (share) the parameter value from params[np.abs(pstep)+1], which can be free or fixed.
+        If pstep is a negative integer, copy the value from params[np.abs(pstep)+1].
     pmin: 1D ndarray
-        Model parameters' lower boundaries (same size as params).
+        Model parameters' lower boundaries.
 Default -np.inf.
+        Only for leastsq='trf', since 'lm' does not handle bounds.
     pmax: 1D ndarray
-        Model parameters' upper boundaries (same size as params).
+        Model parameters' upper boundaries.
 Default +np.inf.
+        Only for leastsq='trf', since 'lm' does not handle bounds.
     prior: 1D ndarray
-        Model parameters' (Gaussian) prior values (same size as params).
-        Considered only when priolow != 0.  priorlow and priorup are the lower and upper 1-sigma width of the Gaussian prior, respectively.
+        Parameters priors.
+The type of prior is determined by priorlow and priorup:
+            Gaussian: if both priorlow>0 and priorup>0
+            Uniform:  else
     priorlow: 1D ndarray
-        Parameters' lower 1-sigma Gaussian prior (same size as params).
+        Parameters' lower 1-sigma Gaussian prior.
     priorup: 1D ndarray
-        Paraneters' upper 1-sigma Gaussian prior (same size as params).
+        Paraneters' upper 1-sigma Gaussian prior.
     leastsq: String
         Optimization algorithm:
         If 'lm': use the Levenberg-Marquardt algorithm